yccheng66/posd2017f/README.md

 When coding in class, I will use the editor [Atom](https://atom.io), which comes with syntax highlighting, code completion to make coding easy.
 I will also use the plugin [PlatformIO IDE Terminal](https://atom.io/packages/platformio-ide-terminal) so that we can access a terminal to build programs without leaving Atom.

-### Prerequisite

-The programming examples in class and assignments for homework get complicated rather quickly.
-Therefore, you should have **working knowledge** of _object-oriented programming with C++_ and feel comfortable with _standard template library (STL)_.
-Also, a course in data structure is highly desirable.
-If this is not the case, you should consider to take [_Communication Software Design_](http://aps.ntut.edu.tw/course/tw/Curr.jsp?format=-2&code=5905005) instead.
-Check with me if you're in doubt.

 ### Prolog basics - goal, relational goals, Conjunction of goals, disjunction of goals,

 A _query_ consists of one or more _goal_: